RETURN TO HOME PAGE

 II.
 He's perfectly and necessarily Good.

-2.Does He invent the rules of morality?
-(Divine Command Theory) No.
+B.Does He invent the rules of morality?
+(Divine Command Theory) No. No one in Early Medieval will go that route, though later some philosophers will.

 nature.
 God is not only good, but the standard for all good.